 iPhone Photography Tips

 I once heard that the best camera is the one you have with you.
 For a lot of us, that’s our smartphone camera.
-I always tell people that you don’t have to buy the most expensive equipment on the market to take great photos.
+I always tell people that you don’t have to buy the most expensive equipment on the market to take great images.
 It’s really not about what camera you use at all.
 It’s about knowing how to use your camera that really matters.

 As a professional photographer, I don’t use my iPhone for client work.
 I own the Nikon D750 and the FujiFilm XT3.
 And, when I need to shoot with something different, I can easily rent different gear through Lensrentals.com.